My Account

 Germany

 Can office buildings dance?
 In Düsseldorf, the answer to this question is a resounding “yes”.
 The architect Frank O. Gehry designed it – its model must have been the Leaning Tower of Pisa.
 They are located in the city’s famous “Medienhafen” quarter, where other international architects have also immortalised themselves in style between quay walls and railway tracks.
 Definitely worth a visit.
-Just like the house where Heinrich Heine was born in the old town, the Hofgarten and right next to it the K20 art collection: Klee, Picasso, Matisse and Andy Warhol, all there!
+Just like the house where Heinrich Heine was born in the Old Town, the Hofgarten and right next to it the K20 art collection: Klee, Picasso, Matisse and Andy Warhol are all there!
 And if you want to let the art reverberate a little longer, take a stroll through one of Düsseldorf’s many green parks.

 Basel